Limits of self-interacting neutrinos from the BAO and CMB phase shift: The effect of on the phase shift

 In Figure~\ref{fig:CMB_standardneffphaseshift} we show the impact of $N_{\mathrm{eff}}$ on the CMB temperature power spectrum which has a measurable phase shift (both in the CMB and BAO signal) independent of $G_{\mathrm{eff}}$, due to neutrino free-streaming.
 This has been previously studied \cite{bashinsky2004neutrino, green2020phase, baumann2018searching} and measured in \cite{follin2015first, baumann2019first, whitford2024constraining, montefalcone2025free}.

 \acknowledgments

 This research has made use of NASA's Astrophysics Data System bibliographic services, the astro-ph pre-print archive at \url{https://arxiv.org/} and the python libraries \textsc{MATPLOTLIB, NUMPY, SCIPY} and \textsc{PANDAS} \citep{harris2020array, mckinney2010proceedings, virtanen2020scipy, 2020SciPy-NMeth, mckinney-proc-scipy-2010, hunter2007matplotlib}.
 AW thanks the Galileo Galilei Institute of Theoretical Physics in Florence, Italy, for facilitating discussion that led to the research conducted in this paper at the \textit{Neutrino Frontiers} workshop in 2024.
 AW also thanks the University of Queensland and Australian Government for funding through the Australian Government Research Training Program Stipend.
 AW, CH and TD acknowledge support from the Discovery Project (project DP20220101395) funding scheme and Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav), through project number CE230100016.
 D. C.~and F.-Y. C.-R.~would like to thank the Robert E.~Young Origins of the Universe Chair fund for its generous support.
 F.-Y. C.-R. acknowledges the support of the US National Science Foundation CAREER grant AST-2440096.
+We also thank Gabriele Montefalcone and the anonymous reviewer for their useful comments which helped to improve this manuscript.